Cosmian/kms_snowflake_native_app/CONTRIBUTING.md

 appreciated.

-If you are new to using [git](https://git-scm.com) or have never collaborated in a project previously, please have a look at [contribution-guide.org](https://www.contribution-guide.org/).
+If you are new to using [git](https://git-scm.com) or have never collaborated on a project previously; please have a look at [contribution-guide.org](https://www.contribution-guide.org/).
 Other resources are also listed in the excellent [guide created by FreeCodeCamp](https://github.com/FreeCodeCamp/how-to-contribute-to-open-source)[^1].

-Please notice, all users and contributors are expected to be **open, considerate, reasonable, and respectful**.
+Please notice all users and contributors are expected to be **open, considerate, reasonable, and respectful**.
 When in doubt, [Python Software Foundation\'s Code of Conduct](https://www.python.org/psf/conduct/) is a good reference in